 The False Claims Act is intended to discourage fraud and to uncover and punish deceit.
 The Act has, indeed, affected the practices of corporate America.
 Where once some corporations were willing to engage in unscrupulous practices to boost their profits, corporations now spend substantial sums developing meaningful compliance programs.

 What the False Claims Act Covers

-Traditionally, many qui tam actions involved war contracts and Department of Defense contracts.
+Traditionally, many qui tam actions involved war contracts and the Department of Defense contracts.
 In recent years, however, the majority of qui tam actions have involved Medicare and Medicaid fraud.

 It is impossible to list all of the fraudulent acts that have been prosecuted under the False Claims Act, as the scope of the frauds is wide-ranging.
 The following list gives just a few of the frauds that have been uncovered:

 - Winning a contract through kickbacks or bribes